Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 And of course, be sure to only ask the clients you know are happy with your work.

-It may be good to send out a customer satisfaction survey prior to asking for reviews to get a feel for who would be good to ask and who wouldn’t.
+It may be a good cause to send out a customer satisfaction survey prior to asking for reviews to get a feel for who would be good to ask and who wouldn’t.

 It’s easiest to ask clients right after you’ve had a positive interaction with them, like right after they satisfactorily used your product or service.

-Email them thanking them for being a customer.
+Email them thanking them for being a customer and be sure to include your email signature..

 Ask if they wouldn’t mind leaving a positive 5-star review, and give them a direct link to click to leave the review.